 A single head of household parent shall not be required to share a bedroom with his/her child over the age of two years.

 A live-in attendant will be assigned a bedroom.
-Singles 50 years of age or older or disabled residents with live-in attendants will be assigned two bedroom units.

 A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family.